 Just about any human could dream of owning any one of these cars that Ted and Sharon Forbes of Sooke, B.C. (the tip of Vancouver Island) own.

-This lovely ’56 Bird has been owned by Ted and Sharon since the 1970’s, and looks lovely in it’s “banana cream yellow!”
+This lovely ’56 Bird has been owned by Ted and Sharon since the 1970’s, and looks lovely in it’s “golden glow yellow!”

 This extremely amazing 1956 Ford Skyliner was restored way back in 1988 by Ted.
 It is all original with every power option.
 It came from the Indian reservation on Vancouver Island.
 Lovely!